kanopi/templr/README.md

 ### Guard Behavior

-The `--guard` flag enables conditional rendering of templates.
-When enabled, templr evaluates the rendered output of a file and skips writing it if certain conditions are met (e.g., if the output is empty or does not meet criteria).
-This helps prevent overwriting files unnecessarily and improves rendering efficiency.
+The `--guard` flag controls **overwrite behavior** using a marker string (default `#templr generated`).
+When writing to an existing file, templr will only overwrite if the file already contains the marker.
+With `--inject-guard` (default `true`), templr inserts the marker in the correct comment style when creating or updating files.

 ### Dry Run